 This stretch has the same calming effect the Child’s pose has.

-Enjoy it for as long as you feel like before slowly getting back up.
+Enjoy it for as long as you feel like it before slowly getting back up.

 You should feel a gentle stretch in your lower back.